• Skip to primary navigation

 Why the Dentist Should Hold No Fear

-For many people, it’s a fear of painful procedures that keeps them away from the dentist.
+For many people, it’s a fear of painful procedures that keep them away from the dentist.
 This isn’t really logical though because very few practices (even the gory ones) involve any sensation at all.
 These days, patients are completely numbed with very good anaesthetics.
+You can easily get a Sedation for dental procedures now, so people don’t have to worry about painful procedures anymore.

 Moreover, dentists are trained to deal with those who feel nervous.
 In fact, they expect it.
 They know as well as you do that being prodded in the mouth is a strange process.
 All they want is to make you comfortable, so they can finish the appointment quickly and let you get back to your day.